zkh123456789/HPD/README.md

-## Code for paper Hierarchical Progressive Distillation for Image Super-Resolution of Remote Sensing
+## Code for paper Hierarchical Progressive Distillation for Image Super-Resolution of Remote Sensing(TGRS2026)